Fear, loathing and hope mingle for Israelis spooked by Gaza protests, kites

 “Snipers from the other side who can shoot you,” he said.
 “I have binoculars, I can see Hamas.”

-Sitting on his front porch on Nahal Oz, he points toward the house where the four-and-a-half-year-old son of neighbors was killed during the 2014 war with Gaza.
+Sitting on his front porch on Nahal Oz, he points toward the house where the 4-and-a-half-year-old son of neighbors was killed during the 2014 war with Gaza.

 Rahamim admits he’s an optimist on the subject of reconciliation, but peace talks between Israel and Palestinian leaders in the West Bank have ground to a halt.
 Israel and Hamas have fought three conflicts in the last 12 years, and there is a growing sense that another war is inevitable.